project-oneui/Galaxy-Settings/README.md

-# Samsung Settings
+# Galaxy Settings
 Settings application for other OneUI-Project applications, build in Electron.

 # Checklist
-- [ ] Samsung Finder Support
+- [ ] Galaxy Finder Support

-# This is not an official Samsung app!
+# This is not an official Galaxy app!